ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 {:note: .note}
 {:important: .important}

-# Ordering VMware HCX on IBM Cloud
+# Ordering VMware HCX
 {: #hcx_ordering}

-You can order the VMware HCX on {{site.data.keyword.cloud}} service while ordering a new VMware vCenter Server with the service included or by adding the service to your existing instance.
+You can order the VMware HCX service while ordering a new VMware vCenter Server with the service included or by adding the service to your existing instance.

-A 12-month commitment is required when you order the VMware HCX on {{site.data.keyword.cloud_notm}} service.
+A 12-month commitment is required when you order the VMware HCX service.
 Your account continues to be charged for the HCX components if you delete a host or cluster before the end of the 12-month commitment period.
 {:important}

+## Ordering VMware HCX for a new instance
+{: #hcx_ordering-new}

-To order a new VMware vCenter Server instance with VMware HCX on {{site.data.keyword.cloud_notm}}, select **HCX on IBM Cloud 3.5** in the **Services** section when you order the instance from the {{site.data.keyword.vmwaresolutions_short}} console.
+To order a new VMware vCenter Server instance with VMware HCX , click **HCX 3.5** under the **Hybridity/Migration** category in the **Optional Services** section when you order the instance from the {{site.data.keyword.vmwaresolutions_short}} console.

-## Ordering VMware HCX on IBM Cloud for an existing instance
+## Ordering VMware HCX for an existing instance
 {: #hcx_ordering-existing}

-To add the VMware HCX on {{site.data.keyword.cloud_notm}} service into an existing VMware vCenter Server instance, view the instance that you want to add the service for, click **Services** on the left navigation pane, and click **Add**.
+To add the VMware HCX service into an existing VMware vCenter Server instance, view the instance that you want to add the service for, click **Services** on the left navigation pane, and click **Add**.

-## VMware HCX on IBM Cloud configuration
+## VMware HCX configuration
 {: #hcx_ordering-config}

-To install HCX on {{site.data.keyword.cloud_notm}}, complete the following settings:
+To install HCX, complete the following settings:

-Steps 1 and 2 do not apply to HCX on {{site.data.keyword.cloud_notm}} installations on existing vCenter Server with Hybridity Bundle instances.
+Steps 1 and 2 do not apply to HCX installations on vCenter Server with Hybridity Bundle instances.
 {:note}

-1. Select the check box to confirm that you agree with the 12-month agreement associated with ordering the HCX on {{site.data.keyword.cloud_notm}} service.
+1. Select the check box to confirm that you agree with the 12-month agreement associated with ordering the HCX service.
 2. If using BYOL for your NSX license, select the check box to confirm that your NSX license is either Advanced or Enterprise edition.
 3. Specify the **HCX Network Connection** by selecting one of the following options:
   * **Public Network:** HCX creates an encrypted connection between sites over the public network.
 License registration and metering are performed over the public network.